sergey-sobolev/stompest/src/core/README.txt

 * and a `failover transport <http://activemq.apache.org/failover-transport-reference.html>`_ URI scheme akin to the one used in ActiveMQ.

-This package is thoroughly unit tested and production hardened for the functionality used by the current maintainer and by `Mozes <http://www.mozes.com/>`_ --- persistent queueing on `ActiveMQ <http://activemq.apache.org/>`_.
-It is tested with Python 2.7, Python 3.3-3.5, Twisted 16.4.0, ActiveMQ 5.14, and `Apollo <http://activemq.apache.org/apollo/>`_ 1.6.
+This package is thoroughly unit tested and production hardened for the functionality used by the current maintainer and by `Mozes <http://www.mozes.com/>`_ -- persistent queueing on `ActiveMQ <http://activemq.apache.org/>`_.
+Minor enhancements may be required to use this STOMP adapter with other brokers.

 Asynchronous Client
 ===================